TN 28 (11-24)

 C. Policy - Title II

 The following issues should be considered when an individual decides whether to request EXR or file a new initial claim.
 The issues below are not necessarily a list of all the considerations an individual may have and each individual's circumstances will vary.
-The FO should thoroughly review each of these considerations with the individual before he or she decides whether to request EXR or file a new initial claim.
+The FO should thoroughly review each of these considerations with the individual before they decide whether to request EXR or file a new initial claim.

 1. Benefit Computation